jacques/imogo-public-api-docs/source/index.html.md

 # Introduction

-Welcome to the BongoTel South Africa API!
-You can use our API to maintain users before they are FICA'd, vend airtime and prepaid electricity, as well as maintain forex recipients and request forex quotes.
+Welcome to the IMOGO API!
+You can use our API to perform Bill Payments.

 One business accounts are provided to your profile:

- - Airtime Vending
+ - Bill Payments